-- 29 Placental examination is an integral part of the perinatal post-mortem examination. - 30 Submission to pathology with the baby is mandatory; non-conformances should be - 31 monitored in line with local policies.
-Guidance for detailed examination of the placenta is - 32 given in the Tissue pathway for examination of the placenta.
-19
+Placental examination is an integral part of the perinatal post-mortem examination.
+Submission to pathology with the baby is mandatory; non-conformances should be monitored in line with local policies.
+Guidance for detailed examination of the placenta is given in the Tissue pathway for examination of the placenta.19

-1 [Level of evidence - B.]
+[Level of evidence - B.]

-2 5 Specific health and safety aspects
+5 Specific health and safety aspects

-- 3 The pathologist should be informed as part of the referral if there is a potential biohazard - 4 risk. - 5 Autopsy practice using universal precautions will significantly protect against accidental - 6 transmission of infection, including HIV, SARS CoV-2 and other blood-borne viruses.
+The pathologist should be informed as part of the referral if there is a potential biohazard risk.

+Autopsy practice using universal precautions will significantly protect against accidental transmission of infection, including HIV and other blood-borne viruses or SARS-CoV-2.

-7 6 Limited or less invasive post-mortem examination in
+6 Limited or less invasive post-mortem examination in the context of termination of pregnancy for fetal abnormalities

-- 8 the context of termination of pregnancy for fetal - 9 abnormalities - 10 Where consent for a full autopsy is not given, limited or less-invasive examination may be - of value.
-Consent takers should be competent to counsel bereaved parents on the benefits - 12 and limitations of this approach. - 13 Examples of such examinations: - autopsy limited to 1 or more body cavities - examination excluding the brain or performing a CNS-only autopsy - open or needle biopsy of specific internal organs (if available) - external examination of the body with X-ray, photography and genetics (if indicated) - placental examination only (with genetic testing if indicated) - less/minimally invasive autopsy: external examination and imaging (CT, MRI if - 20 available) alone or with targeted biopsies. - 22 [Level of evidence C.]
+Where consent for a full autopsy is not given, limited or less-invasive examination may be of value.
+Consent takers should be competent to counsel bereaved parents on the benefits and limitations of this approach.

+Examples of such examinations:

+- autopsy limited to 1 or more body cavities - examination excluding the brain or performing a CNS-only autopsy - open or needle biopsy of specific internal organs (if available) - external examination of the body with X-ray, photography and genetics (if indicated) - placental examination only (with genetic testing if indicated) - less/minimally invasive autopsy: external examination and imaging (CT, MRI if available) alone or with targeted biopsies.17

+[Level of evidence - C.]

-23 7 Organ retention
+7 Organ retention

-- 24 Short-term retention of organs to allow fixation does not require specific consent, provided - 25 they are reunited with the body before release for burial/cremation.
+Short-term retention of organs to allow fixation does not require specific consent, provided they are reunited with the body before release for burial/cremation.

-- 1 Specific consent should be sought for long-term retention beyond the release of the body, - 2 for the purpose of examining the organs.
-Consider for extracranial organs with congenital - 3 malformations (particularly heart) if input is not available from a perinatal pathologist or - 4 cardiac morphologist on site at the time of examination, and the abnormality cannot be - 5 satisfactorily recorded by photography. - 6 In practice, brain fixation for a minimum of 2-3 days in 20% formalin (± 5% acetic acid) will - 7 usually produce sufficient fixation to allow adequate sectioning and block sampling to allow - 8 the brain to be returned to the body before release for funeral.
-If there is doubt, consult the - 9 local neuropathology team. - 10 [Level of evidence GPP.]
+Specific consent should be sought for long-term retention beyond the release of the body, for the purpose of examining the organs.
+Consider for extracranial organs with congenital malformations (particularly heart) if input is not available from a perinatal pathologist or cardiac morphologist on site at the time of examination and the abnormality cannot be satisfactorily recorded by photography.

+In practice, brain fixation for a minimum of 2-3 days in 20% formalin (±5% acetic acid) will usually produce sufficient fixation to allow adequate sectioning and block sampling to allow the brain to be returned to the body before release for funeral.
+If there is doubt, consult the local neuropathology team.

-11 8 Autopsy report
+8 Autopsy report

-- 12 Units may choose, if resources allow, to issue a provisional report giving details of the - macroscopic findings shortly after the examination of the body, followed by a final report - when all histology and other tests have been completed.
-Alternatively, only a single, final - 15 report may be produced. - 16 The report should include the following sections, where performed: - demographic and identification data - details of autopsy consent and limitations - 19 body weight - body measurements with relevant reference values - list of main findings - 22 clinicopathological summary (final report) - summary of clinical history - systematic description of external and internal findings and placental examination - organ weights with relevant reference values and ratios - details of ancillary tests taken (and results in final report) - histology (final report)
+Units may choose, if resources allow, to issue a provisional report giving details of the macroscopic findings shortly after the examination of the body, followed by a final report when all histology and other tests have been completed.
+Alternatively, only a single, final report may be produced.

+The report should include the following sections, where performed:

+- demographic and identification data

+- details of autopsy consent and limitations

+- body weight

+- body measurements with relevant reference values

+- list of main findings

+- clinicopathological summary (final report see section 8.1)

+- summary of clinical history

-- list of histology tissue blocks and retained organs and tissues, if applicable (final - 2 report).
+- systematic description of external and internal findings and placental examination - organ weights with relevant reference values and ratios - details of ancillary tests taken (and results in final report) - histology (final report) - list of histology tissue blocks and retained organs and tissues, if applicable (final report).